 The sport of sailing has become very high-tech and competitive since its humble beginnings, but sailors and racers still must rely on the force of wind to propel their boats.
 There are a wide variety of sailboats, including small and large sailboats, keelboats, and multihulls.
-Sailing is not permitted for Daisies.

-Note: Girls are not allowed to operate motorized boats without council permission and girls are never allowed to parasail.
-The instructor-to-girl ratio recommended is one to four.
+Note: Girl Scouts are not allowed to operate motorized boats without council permission and are never allowed to parasail.
+The instructor-to-youth ratio recommended is one to four.